If you never seem to have enough time, better time management may help you regain control of your days.

 - Delegate: if the email can be better dealt with by someone else.

-- Defer: set aside time at a later date to spend on emails that require longer action.
+- Defer: set aside time later to spend on emails that will take longer to deal with.